Writing Acceptance Criteria (AC)

 Acceptance criteria should be captured for the benefit/use of all project stakeholders, including end users, the development team, and all other stakeholders.

 Criteria should therefore avoid development-related technical terminology and should not be used to record implementation details or the tasks required to develop/test the feature.
-These can be recorded elsewhere when necessary e.g. in the card description, testing tab, or as tasks.
+These can be recorded elsewhere as appropriate, e.g. in the developer notes, card description, testing tab, or as tasks.

 Writing good acceptance criteria